Optimizing the patient-provider relationship.

 - The patient’s perspective of these interactions

-- A detailed step by step critique of the interview process
+- A detailed step-by-step critique of the interview process

 Communication 202 provides not only the basics of interviewing skills such as active listening, providing empathy and negotiating treatment, but it also offers techniques to manage deeper clinical issues: identifying hidden agendas, emotion handling of anger and sadness, implementing shared decision making, addressing drug seeking, and identifying and successfully managing factitious illness, early trauma, unresolved grief and other complex clinical issues.